What is Delayed Drowning?

 How to Prevent a Child Drowning Accident

 The best treatment is prevention, as they always say.
-In order to prevent drowning, dry drowning, and secondary drowning, all parents and swimmers must practice water safety.
+To prevent drowning, dry drowning, and secondary drowning, all parents and swimmers must practice water safety.

 Swim Lessons